thomascsigai/holbertonschool-0x03-unity-ui/README.md

-This repo contains the unity project to complete project 'Unity - Scripting' of Holberton School's AR/VR specialization.
+This repo contains the unity project to complete project 'Unity - UI' of Holberton School's AR/VR specialization.